xl0/lovely-docs/doc_db/sveltejs-sveltekit/best-practices/seo/essence.md

-Technical SEO best practices for SvelteKit: leverage built-in SSR and performance, set page metadata, create sitemaps, and optionally support AMP.
+Technical SEO best practices for SvelteKit: leverage built-in SSR and performance optimizations, manage metadata and sitemaps, and optionally support AMP.